ezrichards/brickly/README.md

     cd brickly
     docker build -t brickly .
-    docker run -dp 5000:5000 brickly bldg.ttl
+    docker run -dp 5000:5000 -v /brickly:/brickly brickly bldg.ttl

-Note that any valid turtle (.ttl) file can be used to query against.
+Note that any valid turtle (.ttl) file can be used to query against instead of the example `bldg.ttl`.
 ## Example Query Creation

 An example demo video can be viewed [here](https://youtu.be/cSFBMrzIK1s).
 Detailed instructions can be found below.